netobserv/flowlogs-pipeline/docs/api.md

                      gauge: single numerical value that can arbitrarily go up and down
                      counter: monotonically increasing counter whose value can only increase
                      histogram: counts samples in configurable buckets
+                     agg_histogram: counts samples in configurable buckets, pre-aggregated via an Aggregate stage
-                 filter: the criterion to filter entries by
+                 filter: an optional criterion to filter entries by
                      key: the key to match and filter by
                      value: the value to match and filter by
                  valueKey: entry key from which to resolve metric value